JBZoo/Utils/README.md

 ## See Also

-- [CI-Report-Converter](https://github.com/JBZoo/CI-Report-Converter) - The tool converts different error reporting standards for deep compatibility with popular CI systems.
+- [CI-Report-Converter](https://github.com/JBZoo/CI-Report-Converter) - Converting different error reports for deep compatibility with popular CI systems.
 - [Composer-Diff](https://github.com/JBZoo/Composer-Diff) - See what packages have changed after `composer update`.
-- [Composer-Graph](https://github.com/JBZoo/Composer-Graph) - Dependency graph visualization for composer.json (PHP + Composer) based on mermaid-js.
+- [Composer-Graph](https://github.com/JBZoo/Composer-Graph) - Dependency graph visualization of composer.json based on mermaid-js.
 - [Mermaid-PHP](https://github.com/JBZoo/Mermaid-PHP) - Generate diagrams and flowcharts with the help of the mermaid script language.
 - [Image](https://github.com/JBZoo/Image) - Package provides object-oriented way to manipulate with images as simple as possible.
 - [Data](https://github.com/JBZoo/Data) - Extended implementation of ArrayObject.
 Use files as config/array.